giordebug/verbamanent/docs/source/docker_images.md

 (docker_images)=
 ## Docker images
-We provide docker images to be able to test TTS without having to setup your own environment.
+We provide docker images to be able to test tts without having to setup your own environment.

 ### Using premade images
-You can use premade images built automatically from the latest TTS version.
+You can use premade images built automatically from the latest tts version.

 #### CPU version
 ```bash